0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 }
 ```

-The Setup

--VPC

-- Go to AWS EC2 Load Balancer section
-    - Click Create Load Balancer
-    - Select Classic Load Balancer
-    - Click Continue
-    - Set the Load Balancer name
-    - Select the right VPC if you have more then one
-    - Don’t check Create an internal load balancer
-    - Don’t check Enable advanced VPC configuration
-    - In the Load Balancer Protocol section select the options that best fits your app
-    - Click Next: Assign Security Groups
-    - Select a Security Group
-    - Click Next: Configure Security Settings
-    - Click Next: Configure Health Check
-    - Select TCP in the drop down menu for Ping Protocol
-    - Click Next: Add EC2 Instances
-    - Click Next: Add Tags
-    - Click Review and Create
-    - Click Create
-- Create a new Launch Configuration if you don’t have one.
-Launch Configurations can be reused
-- Go to AWS IAM
-    - Go to Users
-    - Click Add User
-    - Set the User name
-    - Check Programmatic access
-    - Click Attach existing policies directly
-    - Search for the Policy that you created in the step above
-    - Click Next:Review
-    - Click Create user
-    - Save the Key and Secret in a secure place
-- Create a GitHub Access Token
-    - Go to GitHub
-    - Click on your avatar
-    - Select Settings
-    - Go to Personal access tokens
-    - Click on to Generate new token
-    - Set the Token description
-    - Check repo:status
-    - Check repo_deployment
-    - Click Generate token
-    - Save the Generated Token in a safe place

-All the steps to put it together
+# Start

+The result of the previous steps can be reused in your AutoDeployment, where the followign one needs to be repeated for each project you want to deploy.
+Meaninig let say you have a micro-servcie infrastructure, you'll have to repeate the followign steps for each micro service.
+Or to put it even in a differetn way, you'll have to repeat this step for each repository you have on GitHub.

+### Load Balancer

+The idea of the cloud is resiliance, and the ability to spin multiple servers with the same code, so the load can be split across multiple machines.
+In this setup we are going to have aminimum of two servers (always) thus we need a load balancer which will split the traffci betwen the servers that are gogin to be atacched to it.

+The setup to create a Load Balancer

+1. Go to AWS EC2 Load Balancer section
+1. Click Create Load Balancer
+1. Select Classic Load Balancer
+1. Click Continue
+1. Set the Load Balancer name
+1. Select the right VPC if you have more then one
+1. Don’t check Create an internal load balancer
+1. Don’t check Enable advanced VPC configuration
+1. In the Load Balancer Protocol section select the options that best fits your app
+1. Click Next: Assign Security Groups
+1. Select a Security Group
+1. Click Next: Configure Security Settings
+1. Click Next: Configure Health Check
+1. Select TCP in the drop down menu for Ping Protocol
+1. Click Next: Add EC2 Instances
+1. Click Next: Add Tags
+1. Click Review and Create
+1. Click Create

+### Launch Configurations

+As you learned before from the Env Variable section.
+A Launch Configuration allows you to create identical EC2 instances, based on what is specified in such configuration.
+A LC must be created if you are going to use the Auto Scaling featire.

+A thing worth nothing, is that a Launch Configuration can be reused and applayed to different Auto Scalign Groups.
+This should help you name a LC in a way that will make more sense to you.
+Since as with AWS, most of the time you can't reneame somethign once you created it.

+The setup to create a Launch Configurations

+1. Go to...

+### Auto Scaling Group

 1. Go to the Auto Scaling Group section and make a new one
 1. Select the Launch Configuration
-    2. Select the Load Balancer
+1. Select the Load Balancer
-    3. Change the cool down time to 120 sec
+1. Change the cool down time to 120 sec

+### CodeDeploy

-2. Go to the CodeDeploy section
+1. Go to the CodeDeploy section
 1. Create a new app
-    2. Set a name
+1. Set a name
-    3. Set a group
+1. Set a group
-    4. Select Blue/green deployment
+1. Select Blue/green deployment
-    5. Select the Auto Scaling Group that you created
+1. Select the Auto Scaling Group that you created
-    6. Select the Load Balancer
+1. Select the Load Balancer
-    7. Set the Service Role
+1. Set the Service Role

+### GitHub

-3. Got to GitHub
+1. Got to GitHub
 1. Go to a project
-    2. Go in to Settings
+1. Go in to Settings
-    3. Go in to Integrations & services
+1. Go in to Integrations & services
-    4. Add AWS CodeDeploy
+1. A1d AWS CodeDeploy
     1. Set the Application name
-        2. Set the Deployment group
+    1. Set the Deployment group
-        3. Set the Aws access key
+    1. Set the Aws access key
-        4. Set the Aws region
+    1. Set the Aws region
-        5. Don’t set GitHub api url
+    1. Don’t set GitHub api url
-        6. Set the Aws secret access key
+    1. Set the Aws secret access key
-        7. Don’t set the GitHub token
+    1. Don’t set the GitHub token
-        8. Check Active
+    1. Check Active
-    5. Add GitHub Auto-Deployment
+1. Add GitHub Auto-Deployment
     1. Set the GitHub token
-        2. Set the Environments
+    1. Set the Environments
-        3. Don’t check Deploy on status
+    1. Don’t check Deploy on status
-        4. Don’t set GitHub api url
+    1. Don’t set GitHub api url
-        5. Check Active
+    1. Check Active